ALANVF/Star-lang-specification/syntax/top-level-declarations.md

 parents ::=
 	'of' <type> ( ',' <type> )*
 ```

-Notes:
-- Not permitted within values-based kinds.
-- Not permitted within categories.
-- Not permitted at the top-level.

 ### Type argument declaration
 Declares a type argument that will be relevant upto the next declaration (that isn't a type argument declaration).